awslabs/aws-encryption-sdk-specification/changes/2020-06-17_encrypt-max-plaintext-length-input/change.md

 ## Reference-level Explanation

-We need to update the spec to make the purpose and behavior of the `plaintext length` input clear by renaming it and specifying it's exact behavior within the Encrypt operation:
+We need to update the spec to make the purpose and behavior of the `plaintext length` input clear by renaming it and specifying its exact behavior within the Encrypt operation:

 When performing the encrypt operation on a unknown-length plaintext, users MUST be able to specify an optional parameter `maxPlaintextLength`.